Who inherits your assets depends on who survives you and what you leave behind.

 Certain types of property — assets with a beneficiary designation — should never be included in your will, since they can be transferred to people outside of probate.

-As long as you designate a beneficiary, the following assets can still pass onto their designated beneficiaries if you die without a will:
+As long as you designated a beneficiary, the following assets can still pass onto their designated beneficiaries if you die without a will:

 Failing to complete a proper beneficiary designation and dying without a will means these assets will be distributed according to intestate law.
 You may also want to designate a secondary beneficiary in case your primary beneficiary is unavailable.